SystemsApproach/private5g/software/gnb.rst

 1. **Connect to Management Interface.** Start by connecting a laptop directly to the LAN port on the small cell, pointing your laptop's web browser at the device's management page (``https://10.10.10.189``).
 You will need to assign your laptop an IP address on the same subnet (e.g., ``10.10.10.100``).
-Once connected, log in with the provided credentials provided by the vendor.
+Once connected, log in with the credentials provided by the vendor.

 2. **Configure WAN.** Visit the ``Settings > WAN`` page to configure how the small cell connects to the Internet via its WAN port,